holepunchto/bare/README.md

 ### Why does Bare not support the JavaScript Internationalization API even when compiled with V8?

-Our V8 prebuilds strip the Internationalization API (<https://402.ecma-international.org/>) from JavaScript as it depends on the Internationalization Components for Unicode (ICU, <https://icu.unicode.org/>), which would add significant overhead to binary size of Bare.
+Our V8 prebuilds strip the Internationalization API (<https://402.ecma-international.org/>) from JavaScript as it depends on the Internationalization Components for Unicode (ICU, <https://icu.unicode.org/>), which would add significant overhead to the binary size of Bare.
 In this aspect, Bare is comparable to Node.js compiled with the `--without-intl` flag (<https://nodejs.org/api/intl.html>).
 Embedders are of course free to bring along their own build of V8 with the Internationlization API enabled by disabling our prebuilds using the `BARE_PREBUILDS` option, see [Options](#options).

 ## License